Louisiana absentee and mail ballot guide

 Louisiana absentee ballot ID requirements

 - ID required when requesting a mail-in ballot: * Online application: you can apply online if you have a Louisiana driver's license or state ID card. * Paper application: the signature on your absentee application will be compared to the signature on your voter registration card to ensure they match.
+Your application must also be signed by two witnesses.

 Local election office